Join the HJF Team!

 Education and Experience

-- 0-5 years of relevant work experience required.
+- Minimum of 0-5 years experience required.

 Employment with HJF is contingent upon successful completion of a background check, which may include, but is not limited to, contacting your professional references, verification of previous employment, education and credentials, a criminal background check, and a department of motor vehicle (DMV) check if applicable.
 Any qualifications to be considered as equivalents, in lieu of stated minimums, require the prior approval of the Chief Human Resources Officer.